 3. Diet soda

 So, yeah… the sugar-free stuff isn’t much better.

-While the connection is unclear, one study found that people who drank at least one artificially sweetened soft drink per day were almost three times more likely to develop Alzheimer’s disease.
+While the connection is unclear, a 2017 study suggests that people who drink at least one artificially sweetened soft drink per day are almost three times more likely to develop Alzheimer’s disease.